caseymcgon/NFLPlayoffFantasyFootball/README.md

 - figure out PATs longer term fix (for now: manual-input dictionary )

-- Q: How to split teams that won from those that lost, automatically, each week (maybe also using sportsdata.io?)
+- Q: How to split teams that won from those that lost, automatically, each week (maybe also using sportsdata.io?) & remove the losers from the "still alive" teams"

 - color players red if dead throughout

-- Add position & # of owners to "Players Total Scoring"
+- Add position & hover to see the owners (idk if that's possible)

 - Modularize / configurable code for Scoring_Results.py & Standings.py to enable week-to-week updates to be easier / quicker (move toward: entirely automated)